mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

             Open in Browser
 ```

-Press "ENTER" inside a feed opens the list of articles, and pressing enter on article opens the article details etc. In all cases 'q' takes you back to the previous screen.
+Press 'ENTER' inside a feed opens the list of articles and pressing 'ENTER' on article opens the article details etc. In all cases 'q' takes you back to the previous screen.

 ### Configure Newsbeuter with your own settings
-Now we're up and running, we can jump into Newsbeuter whenever we feel the need to get up to date information (or to procrastinate by reading a celebrity gossip feed, which I'm sure you're not interested in but just in case here is the link: <i>http://www.tmz.com/category/hook-ups/rss.xml</i>).
+Now we're up and running.
+We can jump into Newsbeuter whenever we feel the need to get up to date information (or we may be looking to procrastinate by reading a celebrity gossip feed; which I'm sure you're not interested in but just in case here is the URL: <i>http://www.tmz.com/category/hook-ups/rss.xml</i>).

-Simply start the program, and press 'R' repeatedly until a new news item appears.
-If pressing 'R' is too much effort, we can use the auto-reload feature to periodically refresh the news item.
+Simply start Newsbeuter and press 'R' repeatedly until a new item appears.
+If pressing 'R' is too much effort we can use the auto-reload feature to periodically refresh the news item for us.

 The configuration settings such as auto-reload are well documented in the newsbeuter user manual, just reference the <a href="https://www.newsbeuter.org/doc/newsbeuter.html#_first_steps">First Steps</a> section.

-Here is a quick sample of a config file
+Here is an example of a working a configuration file.

 `~/.newsbeuter/config:`